-Conditions: For uses other than plant protection, written authorization is required for import into Belgium, Denmark, Finland, France, Italy, Netherlands and Spain.
+Conditions: For uses other than plant protection, written authorization is required for import into Belgium, Denmark, France, Italy, Netherlands and Spain.

-Conditions: For uses other than plant protection, written authorization is required for import
+Final Decision on Import Prohibit for plant protection use Published: 30/6/1995

-Remarks: For other uses than plant protection, national authorization schemes apply.
+- Conditions: For uses other than plant protection, written authorization is required for import into Belgium, Denmark, Finland, France, Italy, Netherlands and Spain. - Remarks: For other uses than plant protection, national authorization schemes apply.